MdMotahar/docker-ml-template/README.md

 # docker-ml-template
 dockerize ml apps (folder structure in fastapi format) and containerize with gpu capability using docker-compose.yml.
-For cpu capability, docker-compose-cpu.yml
+For cpu capability, use dockerfile_cpu.txt